 Andrew has a long-standing and distinguished involvement with AFL football, including:

 His involvement in sports medicine extends to a deep interest in teaching.
-He is a clinical training supervisor and examiner for the Australian College of Sports Physicians, as well as an AFL Doctors Association mentor.
+He is a clinical training supervisor and examiner for the Australasian College of Sports and Exercise Physicians, as well as an AFL Doctors Association mentor.

-Andrew is Medical officer for the Melbourne Tennis Academy and is on the Australian Open tennis medical staff.
-He has been medical consultant to Cirque du Soleil for the company’s last four Melbourne tours.
+Andrew is Medical officer for Tennis Australia and is on the Australian Open tennis medical staff.
+He has been medical consultant to Cirque du Soleil .
 He was also Deputy Director of the Athletes Village Polyclinic at the 2006 Melbourne Commonwealth Games.

 Andrew practises what he preaches, enjoying running, gym, yoga, playing tennis and hiking.